niemopen/niem-naming-design-rules/ndr6src.md

 **Rule 10-3:** Unique namespace identifiers || A model MUST NOT contain two namespaces with the same identifier.
 (NEW)

 This is impossible in an XSD representation of a model.
+It must not be done in CMF.

 ## 10.2 Rules for schema document sets